choptastic/erlang_ds/README.md

 If you want to add Erlang DS's syntax customizations to your app, doing so is very easy:

-1. Add the following line to your somewhere above your function definitions:
+1. Add the following line to your code somewhere **above** your function definitions:

    ```erlang
    -compile({parse_transform, ds_syntax}).